Wednesday, April 12, 2017

 A Decade of Abuse: The Investigation of Jose Reyna Rojas

 For over a decade, Jose Reyna-Rojas systematically assaulted and tortured his wife and seven children.
-Finally in February 2016 two of his daughters disclosed sexual abuse as well and his world came crashing down.
+Finally, in February 2016, two of his daughters disclosed sexual abuse as well -- and his world came crashing down.
 This presentation will cover the history of abuse perpetrated by Jose and how the investigation unfolded, including startling revelations from the multiple victims and the lessons learned during this investigation.
-Also we will cover how the victims are doing now, and the challenges they are still facing.
+Presenters will also cover how the victims are doing now, and the challenges they are still facing.

 Introduction to the Darknet

 As the debate over digital privacy rages in the media and the courts, many who utilize technology have found ways to obscure their online activity.
 These include people who wish to commit criminal offenses.
 While the TOR network has some noble ideals, it is often used as a bastion where offenders can operate in the open with little fear of law-enforcement interdiction.
 This presentation will introduce students to the terminology employed in anonymized browsing, learn how to access the TOR network, and gain a firmer understanding of the challenges of investigating crimes on the Darknet.

 In this session, participants will be introduced the use of a P2P (peer-to-peer) investigative software suite utilized to identify and investigate child pornography offenders on P2P networks.